-- 5.4.1 The Chair of the ICB shall preside over meetings of the Board. - 5.4.2 If the Chair is absent, or is disqualified from participating by a conflict of interest, the members shall determine that one of the members chairs the meeting.
-For the duration of this meeting, the individual acting as Chair may exercise any of the powers, duties and responsibilities normally held by the Chair of the meeting.
-The meeting minutes shall record such arrangements. - 5.4.3 The Board shall appoint a Chair to all committees and sub-committees that it has established.
+- 5.4.3 If both the Chair and Deputy Chair are absent or disqualified from participating by a conflict of interest, the members shall determine that one of the remaining members chairs the meeting.
+The meeting minutes shall record such arrangements. - 5.4.4 The Board shall appoint a Chair to all committees and sub-committees that it has established.
 The appointed committee or sub-committee Chair will preside over the relevant meeting.
-Terms of reference for committees and sub-committees will specify arrangements for occasions when the appointed Chair is absent.
+Terms of Reference for committees and sub-committees will specify arrangements for occasions when the appointed Chair is absent.